Reading Outlines and Bookmarks

 A PDF's outline and bookmarks are available when merging or appending PDF documents.
 You can read the existing outlines and bookmarks as you merge existing PDFs and create or modify outlines and bookmarks to the merged document to be outputted.

-Refer to the topic, Outlines and Bookmarks, for more information on creating outlines and bookmarks.
+Refer to the topic, Modifying Outlines and Bookmarks, for more information on modifying outlines and bookmarks.

 PdfDocument.Outlines